nionio6915/Euclid_Probe/README.md

 Discussion and support is avaialable as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK

+Calibrating the Probe and setting Z offset: See the section below.

 The same PCB is used for both the upper and lower half, and uses 4, 1/4x1/8 axialy polarized magnets, an SPDT snap action switch, M2 & M3 mounting screws, and some other random bits and bobs you probably have laying about.

 The parts list specifies an Omron snap action switch: the most common subminiature size of the Omron D2F switch series, but almost any one will work.
 The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutton.
 Testing has shown that other switches of the same package size also work and their repetability is acceptable for use as a Z probe.
 Reliability testing has shown name brand switches to have a standard of deviation of the trigger point on the order of 0.002mm, and no-name aliExpress and ebay generics to be be 0.004mm- a full order of magnitude better than BLTouch and inductive probes and variants.